Archer/Park: Biography

-Archer/Park consisted of songwriters and vocalists Randy Archer (born February 20, 1959 in Swainsboro, Georgia) and Johnny Park (born October 30, 1957 in Arlington, Texas).
+Archer/Park consisted of songwriters and vocalists Randy Archer (born February 20, 1959, in Swainsboro, Georgia) and Johnny Park (born October 30, 1957, in Arlington, Texas).
 The two had success writing songs for other country music artists, and began working together in the same publishing company.
 As a result, they decided to form a duo and signed with Atlantic Records' Nashville branch in 1994.
 They recorded their debut album We Got a Lot in Common that same year.
 The album's two singles "Where There's Smoke" and "We Got a Lot in Common" both charted on Billboard Hot Country Songs.
 The album received a mixed review from John P. McLaughlin of the Alberta Province, who thought the album was "generic" and derivative of Brooks & Dunn.
 An uncredited review in Gavin Report described the title track favorably, saying that the duo showed a sense of humor on it.

 After their only album, Archer resumed working as a songwriter, with Tim McGraw and John Michael Montgomery being among the acts who recorded his songs.
 He and Park also wrote songs for Montgomery and for Elbert West.
-In 2006, Archer released a solo album entitled Shots in the Dark on an independent label.
+In 2006, Archer independently released an album titled Shots in the Dark.

 In 2009, Park and his son, Clint, formed the duo The Parks, which signed to Lyric Street Records subsidiary Carolwood Records.
+Park also co-wrote Easton Corbin's "Roll with It".